ome/omero-documentation/omero/sysadmins/python3-migration.rst

 ^^^^^^^

 Core OMERO.web plugins have been updated for Python 3 and pre-released to PyPI.
-This means that there versions end in ".devX" and will only be installed by `pip install` if you add either a version specifier or the `--pre` flag.
+This means that their versions end in ".devX" and will only be installed by `pip install` if you add either a version specifier or the `--pre` flag.
 For example both of the following can be used to install the updated version of OMERO.iviewer: